Your cookie preferences

 Why are energy prices so volatile?

-There are several factors that can cause suppliers' gas and electricity prices to go up or down.
+Several factors can cause suppliers' gas and electricity prices to go up or down.

 Market forces can cause the wholesale price of gas to rise or fall which then has a knock-on effect on energy bills.
 This is why prices increased so dramatically throughout 2021 and 2022.
 However, wholesale gas prices aren't always the cause of energy price changes.